 You’ll also get motivational messages throughout the day and optional move reminders.
 There is automatic activity recognition which means you’ll get credit even if you forget to log a workout.

 The optical heart rate sensor provides you with real time info on heart rate zones during exercise and info on your resting heart rate in the morning.
-You’ll also get your Cardio Fitness Level (VO2Max) assesment and there are breathing exercises to help keep you chilled.
+You’ll also get your Cardio Fitness Level (VO2Max) assessment and there are breathing exercises to help keep you chilled.

 Now to the differences.